GateNLP/gate-teamware/README.md

 [A Helm chart](https://github.com/GateNLP/charts/tree/main/gate-teamware) is also available to allow deployment on Kubernetes.

+### Upgrading

+**When upgrading GATE Teamware it is strongly recommended to ensure you have a recent backup of your database before starting the upgrade procedure.**  Database schema changes should be applied automatically as part of the upgrade but unexpected errors may cause data corruption - **always** take a backup before starting any significant changes to your database, so you can roll back in the event of failure.

+Check the [changelog](CHANGELOG.md) - any breaking changes and special considerations for upgrades to particular versions will be documented there.

+To upgrade a GATE Teamware installation that you installed using `get-teamware.sh`, simply download and run the latest version of the script in the same folder.
+It will detect your existing configuration and prompt you for any new settings that have been introduced in the new version.
+Note that any manual changes you have made to the `docker-compose.yml` and other files will not be duplicated automatically for the new version, you will have to port the necessary changes to the new files by hand.

+Upgrading a Kubernetes deployment generally consists simply of installing the new chart version with `help upgrade`.
+As above, check the GATE Teamware changelog and the [chart readme](https://github.com/GateNLP/charts/tree/main/gate-teamware) for any special considerations, new or changed configuration values, etc. and ensure you have a recent database backup before starting the upgrade process.

 ## Building locally
 Follow these steps to run the app on your local machine using `docker-compose`:
 1. Clone this repository by running `git clone https://github.com/GateNLP/gate-teamware.git` and move into the `gate-teamware` directory.